ng-Classic/ng-classic/aio/content/guide/transition-and-triggers.md

 **NOTE**: <br />
 Entering/leaving behaviors can sometime be confusing.
-As a rule of thumb consider that any element being added to the DOM by Angular Classicpasses via the `:enter` transition.
-Only elements being directly removed from the DOM by Angular Classicpass via the `:leave` transition.
+As a rule of thumb consider that any element being added to the DOM by Angular Classic passes via the `:enter` transition.
+Only elements being directly removed from the DOM by Angular Classic pass via the `:leave` transition.
 For example, an element's view is removed from the DOM because its parent is being removed from the DOM.

 </div>